Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.

 2- Downloading GJESM style file

-Please click here to download GJESM Endnote Style.
+You may click here to download GJESM Endnote Style.
 After downloading the style file is complete, you should copy the file to your endnote’s directory in the folder “Styles”.
 The actual address of this folder depends on where you have installed Endnote during the installation step.
 An example of where you may possibly find this folder on a Windows system is given bellow:

 Open Endnote.
 Press Ctrl+N to add a new reference.
 After you’ve filled all the required fields, click on × to close the new window.
 You’ll be asked if you want to save the changes.
 Click Yes.
 Click on the Tab “Edit” and go to